AymanAttili/DataStructures/README.md

 6- Trees: Binary search tree (BST) and AVL tree with some beautiful extra methods.

-7- Sorting: i wrote most sorting algorithms (like: heap, merge, quick, etc...).
+7- Sorting: I wrote most of sorting algorithms (like: heap, merge, quick, etc...).

 please share this project as much as you can.